arizzitano/csun-atc-2017-notes/dev/automated_svg.md

 ## Background
 - Diagrams are an important teaching means in STEM
-- Communicate data in a means that tJohn Gardner ViewPlusTechnologies Inc.
+- Communicate data in a means that text cannot
-Volker Sorge
-Progressive Accessibility Solutions, Ltdext cannot
 - Fully automatic to reduce need for human intervention
 - a11y is key to inclusive education
 - avoid additional hurdles for authors and readers